 Humans experience an array of emotions, anything from happiness, to sadness to extreme joy and depression.
-Each one of these emotions creates a different feeling within the body.
+These negative emotions create a different feeling within the body and affect our health.

 After all, our body releases different chemicals when we experience various things that make us happy and each chemical works to create a different environment within the body.
 For example if your brain releases serotonin, dopamine or oxytocin, you will feel good and happy.
 Conversely, if your body releases cortisol while you are stressed, you will have an entirely different feeling associated more with the body kicking into survival mode.